Mohammed bin Salman: Relations with the Biden administration

 Relations between the United States and Saudi Arabia became weak after OPEC+ announced a cut in oil production by two million barrels a day.
 The US government was angered by the move, accusing Saudi Arabia of siding with Russia in its war against Ukraine.
 The Saudi government denied these claims, claiming that the move was not politically motivated but to bring stability in global oil markets.
 The Saudi government also declined a US request to postpone an OPEC decision until after the 2022 United States elections, leading Biden to threaten "consequences" against Saudi Arabia.

-Saudi Arabia's relations with the Biden administration have been strained, especially after Mohammed's refusal to increase oil production in the wake of the Russian invasion of Ukraine.
-However, the relations have warmed up with Biden's official visit to Saudi Arabia, The Pentagon's approval of a $500m arms deal, a bipartisan group visit of US senators to Saudi Arabia, and relaxing restrictions on offensive weapons sales.
+Saudi Arabia's relations with the Biden administration were strained, especially after Mohammed's refusal to increase oil production in the wake of the Russian invasion of Ukraine.
+However, relations warmed with Biden's official visit to Saudi Arabia, The Pentagon's approval of a $500m arms deal, a bipartisan group visit of US senators to Saudi Arabia, and relaxing restrictions on offensive weapons sales.